Chinmayak/chinmayak.github.io/index.md

 "Persistent Prejudice: De-Biasing and the Demand for Biased News", with Christopher Blattman, Leonardo Bursztyn, Kailash Rajah.

-"Lending a Hand: SOcial Identity and performance of Economic Enterprises in Rural India", with M. R. Sharan
+"Lending a Hand: Social Identity and performance of Economic Enterprises in Rural India", with M. R. Sharan

 "Privately Rich, Publicly Poor: Discrimination in Public Goods Provision in Rural India", with M. R. Sharan